Eightbit-Labs/.github/profile/README.md

 # Eightbit Labs

 Eightbit Labs is a software development studio based in Dallas, Texas.

-We build:
-- Neural networks
-- Regression models
-- Discord bots
-- Other cutting-edge software solutions
+We work primarily with web development and neural networks.